 - Combine all ingredients in the order given and whisk just until combined.
 Don't overbeat the batter (a bit lumpy is ok).
 Allow batter to rest while the oven heats.

-- Put the popover pan in the oven.
-Preheat oven and the pan to 450°F.
+- Heat oven to 450°F. Put the popover pan into the oven to heat for 2 minutes.

 - Remove preheated pan from the oven.
 Spray with cooking spray.
 Divide the batter out into the tins.